darktable-org/dtorg/content/blog/2012-12-11-profiling-sensor-and-photon-noise/2012-12-11-profiling-sensor-and-photon-noise.md

 # how to profile your camera

+**The following information is outdated please read [this tutorial](https://pixls.us/articles/how-to-create-camera-noise-profiles-for-darktable/) instead!**

 the parameters (a, b) have to be found for each (camera, iso) pair. these are then stored in a preset for a new denoising module. there is a generic (poissonian only) preset, but you can’t dial in these values manually, you have to create a preset for your camera and iso (if it doesn’t already exist).